doverunner/wm-abcomposer/README.md

-# ABComposer Sample for PallyCon DRM CLI Packager
+# ABComposer Sample for DoveRunner DRM CLI Packager

-This app is a sample program that composes DASH / HLS / CMAF streams to enable Pallycon Forensic Watermark.
+This app is a sample program that composes DASH / HLS / CMAF streams to enable DoveRunner Forensic Watermark.

 ## Requirements

 This app is implemented to support the following cases:
 - Input media
-  - preprocessed by the PallyCon Forensic Watermark [Preprocessor SDK](https://pallycon.com/docs/en/forensic-watermarking/preprocessing/preprocessor-library/) or [FFmpeg Preprocessor Filter](https://pallycon.com/docs/en/forensic-watermarking/preprocessing/ffmpeg-filter/)
+  - preprocessed by the DoveRunner Forensic Watermark [Preprocessor SDK](https://doverunner.com/docs/en/forensic-watermarking/preprocessing/preprocessor-library/) or [FFmpeg Preprocessor Filter](https://doverunner.com/docs/en/forensic-watermarking/preprocessing/ffmpeg-filter/)
-  - packaged by the PallyCon DRM CLI Packager
+  - packaged by the DoveRunner DRM CLI Packager
 - CDN Embedder
   - [Akamai Adaptive Media Delivery Watermarking](https://techdocs.akamai.com/adaptive-media-delivery/docs/add-wmk)
     - Notice: It does not support CMAF.
-  - AWS CloudFront CDN and [AWS CloudFront Embedder by PallyCon](https://pallycon.com/docs/en/forensic-watermarking/embedding/cloudfront-embedder/)
+  - AWS CloudFront CDN and [AWS CloudFront Embedder by PallyCon](https://doverunner.com/docs/en/forensic-watermarking/embedding/cloudfront-embedder/)

 The other cases are not considered.